wcrandall/Mp3-Player/README.md

 ## Installing/Running the application
 * Option 1
-    * Download the zip, pull, or clone <a href="https://github.com/wcrandall/Mp3-Player">the project from github</a>
+    * Download the zip, pull, or clone <a href="https://github.com/wcrandall/Mp3-Player">the project from GitHub</a>
-    * If zip is downloaded, extract the zip file.
+    * If zip is downloaded, extract the zip file
     * Go into the folder the project is in
     * Open the .sln file with Visual Studio
     * Right click on the solution and click manage nuget packages